PopcornComputer/CHIP_Pro-Docs/source/includes/_gettowork.md

 ## Get an Operating System

 Like it's larger brother C.H.I.P., C.H.I.P.
 Pro's GR8 SiP can run mainline Linux.
 This provides security, flexibility, robust tools, and open-source options for getting your product working.
-However, in the interest of power consumption and storage space, we have several options to best fit your production.
+In the interest of power consumption and storage space, we have several options to best fit your production.

 ### Gadget OS - Easy to Run